Frequently Asked Questions

 How is your work funded?

 Data For India is a private limited company registered in Chennai, India, in June 2023.
 We fund our work by doing paid data analysis and consulting for think-tanks, universities and private firms.
-Contact us at info [at] dataforindia.com if you would like to know more about our business offerings.
+Contact us at info@dataforindia.com if you would like to know more about our business offerings.

 How can I attend events organised by you?

-Data For India makes announcements about upcoming events to our subscribers via email.
-Choose the “Events” option when you subscribe to Data For India to get updates.
+Data For India makes announcements about upcoming events on our social media accounts and to our subscribers via email.
+Subscribe to Data For India to get updates on any future events.